Skip to main content

 About Absinthe

-The confirmed practical details are useful: Absinthe is closed Monday and Tuesday, open Wednesday through Friday from 11:30 AM to 10 PM, open Saturday from 11 AM to 10 PM, open Sunday from 11 AM to 9 PM.
+Absinthe is closed Monday and Tuesday, open Wednesday through Friday from 11:30 AM to 10 PM, open Saturday from 11 AM to 10 PM, open Sunday from 11 AM to 9 PM.
 Dress is smart casual.
 For a broader city scan before choosing, Our full San Francisco restaurants guide is the useful companion, especially if the plan may shift during a wider visit.

 Who should book, who should cross-shop instead

-Book Absinthe if the verified hours, smart casual dress code, wine recognition fit the occasion.
+Book Absinthe if the hours, smart casual dress code, wine recognition fit the occasion.
 Cross-shop The Happy Crane, Doppio Zero San Francisco, Chez Maman West, Nojo Ramen Tavern, or Nightbird if you want to compare it with other San Francisco dining options before committing.

-The practical call: use Absinthe when its confirmed schedule and smart casual dress code fit your plan, verify any menu, price, seating, or reservation specifics directly before you go.
+The practical call: use Absinthe when its schedule and smart casual dress code fit your plan, confirm any menu, price, seating, or reservation specifics directly before you go.
 Visitors building a wider San Francisco plan should pair restaurant research with Our full San Francisco hotels guide, Our full San Francisco bars guide, Our full San Francisco wineries guide, Our full San Francisco experiences guide.

 Location